Swami Satchidananda Saraswati: Spiritual pursuits

 After the death of his wife, Ramaswamy travelled throughout India, meditating at shrines and studying with spiritual teachers including a brief period with Sri Aurobindo.
 He was initiated into pre-sannyasa in the Ramakrishna Thapovanam and given the name Sambasiva Chaitanya.
 While at the ashram, he cared for orphaned young boys and studied along with Ramana Maharshi.
 He left the Sri Ramana Ashram when he could not bear the suffering of Ramana's arm cancer and treatment procedures.
-He travelled to Rishikesh, a holy town in the foothills of the Himalayas on the banks of the Ganges.
+He travelled to Rishikesh, a town in the foothills of the Himalayas on the banks of the Ganges.
 There, he discovered his guru, Sivananda Saraswati, founder of the Divine Life Society, who ordained him into the sannyasa in 1949 and gave him the name Swami Satchidananda Saraswati.
 The name Satcitananda (Saccidānanda) is a compound of three Sanskrit words, sat, cit and ānanda, meaning essence, consciousness and bliss, respectively.
 The expression describes the nature of Brahman.
 In all, he studied under Sivananda for 17 years.
-Along with Vishnudevananda, he became one of Sivananda's best-known missionaries.
+Along with Vishnudevananda, he became one of Sivananda's known missionaries.

-During the early 1950s and into the 1960s, Satchidananda and Satchidananda Saraswati jointly headed the Trincomalee Thapovanam, one of Sivananda's ashrams in the hill country of Sri Lanka.
-His devotees opened Satchidananda Thapovanam in Kandy in October 1955.
-Here, Satchidananda taught yoga, conceived and implemented innovative interfaith approaches to traditional Hindu festivals, and modernised the ancient mode of living that renunciates had followed for many years.
-For instance, he drove a car to teach throughout Sri Lanka, wore a watch to be on time, and actively engaged the questions of seekers.
+During the early 1950s and into the 1960s, Satchidananda and his fellow Sivananda devotee Satchidananda Saraswati Mataji jointly headed the Trincomalee Thapovanam, one of Sivananda's ashrams in the hill country of Sri Lanka.
+In October 1955, his devotees opened Satchidananda Thapovanam in Kandy.
+Here, Satchidananda taught yoga, conceived and implemented interfaith approaches to traditional Hindu festivals, and modernised the ancient mode of living that renunciates had followed for many years.
+For instance, he drove a car to teach throughout Sri Lanka, wore a watch to be on time, and engaged the questions of seekers.
 These modernisations were ridiculed by some in the orthodoxy, but he felt the changes to be necessary natural extensions and serving tools for betterment in his spiritual yogic work.
 He loved flying airplanes and helicopters.